 If I were a rich man

 If I were a rich man, I’d buy a Swiss firm and get myself Swiss citizenship.
-And if I were a Swiss citizen I could live in Switzerland all the time and I’d like that because Switzerland is the best country to live in and I know that because I lived in that strange land in the past and was a foreigner there but the land was not really strange for I found friends there and found beauty there and I don’t know whether I first made friends or was made one but I found charity and beauty there and I loved it and could not tire of it for it was sweet to me and I filled my heart with charity and beauty and was sad that my heart could hold so little and when I left I could not take with me all that was given to me but I took as much as I could.
+And if I were a Swiss citizen I could live in Switzerland all the time and I’d like that because Switzerland is the best country to live in and I know that because I lived in that strange land in the past and was a foreigner there.
+But the land was not really strange, for I found friends there and found beauty there, and I don’t know whether I first made friends or was made one, but I found charity and beauty there and I loved it, I could not tire of it for it was sweet to me.
+I filled my heart with charity and beauty.
+And I was sad that my heart could hold so little.
+And when I was leaving, I could not take with me all that was given to me, but I took as much as I could.

-And if I again lived there I’d buy an old house on Mont-sur-Rolle and a Land Rover Defender with Vaud plates and I’d buy Rossignol skis and a Specialized mountain bike to keep in my garage and buy Mammut clothes to hang in my closets and I would shop for smoked salmon and Golden Temptation apples at Migros or Coop and for my fireplace I would buy expensive firewood at petrol stations.
-And on Saturdays I’d buy a ticket for the SBB train to Zurich and pay for a visit at the Kunsthaus and gaze at my favourite Konrad Witz and Henri Füssli.
+And if I again lived there, I’d be a polite part of the entry-level elite.
+Buy an old house on Mont-sur-Rolle and a Land Rover Defender with Vaud plates and buy Rossignol skis and a Specialized mountain bike to keep in my garage and buy Mammut clothes to hang in my closets.
+And I would shop for smoked salmon and Golden Temptation apples at Migros or Coop and for my fireplace I would buy expensive firewood at petrol stations.
+And on Saturdays I’d buy a ticket for the SBB train to Zurich and I’d pay for a ticket to the Kunsthaus so that I could gaze at my favourite Konrad Witz and Henri Füssli.

 And I would pay taxes for the firm and the house I bought and for driving on the road.
-And I’d pay taxes in the prices of all those things which I spent my money on and all those people and companies who I bought every thing from would make profits and pay their taxes on what they made when I bought from them and those that they had bought from what later I bought from the other them would pay their taxes and all their employees and their suppliers and their inheritors would pay their taxes too and please forgive me the polisyndeton and the hypotaxis.
+Pay taxes in the prices of all those things which I spent my money on, and all those people and companies who I bought every thing from would make profits and pay their taxes on what they made when I bought from them, and those that they had bought from what later I bought from the other them would pay their taxes and all their employees and their suppliers and their inheritors would pay their taxes too, and please forgive me the polisyndeton and the hypotaxis.

-And if I were a Swiss citizen I would have perfect strangers as my acquaintances and because I couldn’t fall in love with a perfect stranger I would have no wife.
-And if I had no wife I’d not have anyone telling me to relax and to forget it and to let it go and to not get angry when I would read on the internet about the taxpayer money being spent on what and for what and by whom and paid to whom.
+And if I were a Swiss citizen I would have perfect strangers as my acquaintances.
+And because I’d not be able to fall in love with a perfect stranger, I would have no wife.
+And if I had no wife I’d not have anyone telling me to relax and to forget it and to let it go and to not get angry when I would read on the internets about the taxpayer money being spent on what and for what and by whom and paid to whom.
 And so I would follow the money.
 And so I would be angry.

 And my anger would be a sin and I would know it.

-And when it would be Sunday I’d go to join the Holy Mass at Basilique Notre-Dame in Geneva and I’d go to the confessional and tell the priest that Christ told me to render to Caesar the things that are Caesars and to God the things that are God’s.
+And when it would be Sunday I’d go to join the Holy Mass at Basilique Notre-Dame in Geneva and go to the confessional and tell the priest that Christ told me to render to Caesar the things that are Caesar’s and to God the things that are God’s.
 And I’d have to confess that I was angry about that first part and that I was sorry.
-And the confession would come to fruition and Christ would absolve and the priest would absolve by Christ’s authority as well as through the ministry of the Church and my penance would be given me.
-And I would resolve not to sin again.
-And mine would be a strong resolve and from then on I would pay Caesar without anger.
+And the confession would come to fruition and Christ would absolve and the priest would absolve by Christ’s authority as well as through the ministry of the Church.
+And my penance would be given me.
+And I’d do my penance.
+And I’d arise and rent my mantle and shave my head, and I would resolve not to sin again, and mine would be a strong resolve.
+And from then on I would pay Caesar without anger.

-And if I paid Caesar without anger, I could relax.
-I’d sit on the terrace of my new old house on the mountain and drink Davidoff from a fancy coffee machine and have a small brandy.
-And I’d look down on beautiful Rolle and only occasionally read this or that on the internet and even then I wouldn’t bat an eye at any latest innovations in the mass production for the purpose of mass injection and its trade at the taxpayer’s expense.
+If I paid Caesar without anger, I could relax.
+I’d sit on the terrace of my new old house on the mountain and drink Davidoff from a fancy coffee machine and have a small Williamine.
+And with the taste of pear in my mouth, I’d look down on beautiful Rolle in order to rest my eyes tired from re-reading Jung’s Antwort auf Hiob.
+And only occasionally would I glance at this or that on the internets, and even then I wouldn’t bat an eye at any latest innovations in the mass production for the purpose of mass injection and the shady trade at the taxpayer’s expense.
 And maybe occasionally I’d need to pass a little gas.
 And maybe occasionally I’d want to take a little nap.
-But I wouldn’t even dream to notice the massive transfer of funds entrusted to Caesar transferred away from Caesarian hands into scoundrels’ hands.
-And unnoticed would be the vaccinators, those scoundrels, shaking one another’s hand over the dead life of non-existent arms.
-And so unnoticed, they could make a toast with one cup of pure blood and one of injected, oh boy don’t they love to toast—toast one another’s health with two cups of blood.
+But I wouldn’t even dream to notice the massive transfer of funds, entrusted to Caesar, transferred away from Caesarian willing hands into scoundrels’ hands.
+Unnoticed would be the vaccinators, those scoundrels, shaking one another’s hand over the dead life of non-existent arms.
+Unnoticed, they could make a toast with one cup of pure blood and one of injected, oh boy don’t they love to toast—toast one another’s health with two cups of blood.